-Last updated on August 29, 2025
+Last updated on May 18, 2026

 Knowledge and Power | Illustration by Jung Park

 The idea of power levels in Commander is a point of contention for some Magic players.
 While I can definitely see the merit of being able to measure the relative power of your deck, a 1-10 scale is a somewhat nebulous rating system with a lot of room for subjectivity.
-One player might consider their weakest deck a two or a three simply because it loses consistently in their own play group.
+One player might consider their weakest deck a 2 or a 3 simply because it loses consistently in their own play group.
 However, they might have a very competitive play group, and the deck is more than twice as strong as a precon.

 Brackets vs. Tiers vs. Power Level